Touchstone Talks: Ep 3 - What's Your Number?

 they have, you know, ready made plans

-that you can send your people to
+that you can send your people

-to go get the equivalent of a 401
+to to go get the equivalent of a 401

 K from the state.

 Yeah.
-My CT saves.
+My CT save.

-So, so they've got at least
+So so they've got at least that.

-I can be better.
-But yeah.
+I can be better but.
+Yeah.

 Correct.